yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 1. Sort questions are commonly connect with heap or even replaced by heap
 2. Question summary
     - Basics:
         - the naive algorithm
     - Limited Stacks:
         - use 3 stacks to simulate selection sort
         - use 2 stacks to simulate selection sort
     - Linked List:
         - Merge sort linked list
         - Split the numbers and strings
     - Intervals:
         - #56.
 Merge Intervals
+        - #452.
+Minimum Number of Arrows to Burst Balloons (very similar to #56)
         - #253.
-Meeting Rooms II (also a priority queue problem)
+Meeting Rooms II (also a priority queue / stack problem)
         - #252.
 Meeting Rooms I

 ### **1.4 Common mistake points**